|2004||Essays , Publications|

 Citation: “Transcendental Data: Toward A Cultural History and Aesthetics of the New Encoded Discourse.”
 Critical Inquiry 31 (2004): 49-84.

-- Full text (Univ. of Chicago Press Journals)
+- Full text (paywalled, Univ. of Chicago Press Journals)

 This entire collection of databases and text markup languages has so far remained largely hidden from individual writers and readers because it is first being implemented at the institutional level.
 An increasing number of businesses, publishers, booksellers, university libraries, and digital text archives now use databases and XML to manage the jostling, dynamic bundle of data objects we once called books, articles, reports, or songs.
 But now that XML is being integrated into standard enterprise and personal productivity software (including Microsoft’s Office 2003 suite), ordinary authors and readers—especially those working in institutional settings—will be influenced as well.
 Authors and readers will join with their institutions to complete a new discursive circuit we might call, updating Friedrich Kittler’s media analysis, discourse network 2000.

 Though the problem of reading the new discourse—that is, browsing—is intriguing in its own right, I will concentrate in this essay on the originating end of the transmission act—authoring.
 What will discourse network 2000 mean for the act of authoring?

 [Full-text (requires institutional subscription)]